nodejs/node/WORKING_GROUPS.md

 ratified by that WG.

-You can submit the WG charter for ratification by sending a Pull Request to this document which adds it to the list of current Working Groups.
+You can submit the WG charter for ratification by sending a Pull Request to this document, which adds it to the list of current Working Groups.
 Once ratified the list of members should be maintained in the Working Group's README.